Amplifying Folk Harps

 Cables - There are lots of different kinds of cables; which one you need depends on what type of mic or pickup you're using, and what type of amplification system you're plugging into.
 The most common ones to find yourself wrestling with are "mic cables", "patch cords" and "speaker cables".
 Mic cables are the ones with XLR (or canon) plugs (see "plugs", below).
 Patch cords, also known as guitar cords or quarter inch cords, have a quarter inch plug on both ends.
 Patch cords connect equipment and instruments together.
 Speaker cables are similar to patch cords but are used to connect the speakers to the amp or to each other.
 Cables can stop working at any moment with no warning or obvious reason, so always have extras!

-Mic - Short for microphone (pronounced "mike").
-Mics are separate from your instrument, and pick up sounds from the air rather than the direct vibration of the wood.
+Mic / Microphone - ("Mic" is short for microphone, and pronounced "mike").
+The traditional kind of instrument microphones are separate from your instrument and require a mic stand - they pick up sounds from the air rather than the direct vibration of the wood.
+Transducer mics that attach directly to the instrument are commonly known as "pickups".

 Mixing Board - Hopefully this is one thing you won't have to worry about, unless you have an emergency situation where the sound guy (or gal) doesn't show up on time - not fun.
-When using a standard sound system (as opposed to the all-in-one amps with built-in speakers), all the wires from the mics, pick-ups, effects pedals, etc. go into the mixing board, and then other wires go out to the speakers and monitors.
+When using a standard sound system (as opposed to the all-in-one amps with built- in speakers), all the wires from the mics, pick-ups, effects pedals, etc. go into the mixing board, and then other wires go out to the speakers and monitors.
 The board is used to balance the various levels between all the instruments and equipment (volume, bass & treble, etc.).
 If you are going to be using one of these for the first time, practice with it first before going to your gig.
 Sound equipment is notoriously unreliable, and is mostly likely to be finicky at exactly the point when you most need it to work properly.
+Much easier to use on a personal level is a standard EQ mixer, which your pickup or mic can plug directly into, and for which you can manipulate all the levels right from where you're sitting.
+A personal EQ will go a long way towards balancing the sound output from your harp, which should hopefully minimize the amount of knob twiddling on the main mixing board.

 Monitor - If you are a harp player, playing amped on stage, you will need one of these!
 A monitor is a speaker that's aimed at the performer instead of the audience, so you can hear how you sound amped.
 It is especially important if you're playing with a group of other people, so you can hear yourself in the mix.
 In my experience, the one piece of equipment most likely to not work the way you want it to.
 Take the extra time during the sound check to make sure you're hearing yourself properly in the monitors, no matter how annoyed the other band members or the techies get - it's worth it!